jpascal/active_permission/README.md

 ### Define Abilities

-Add a new class in `app/models/ability.rb` with the following contents:
+Add a new class in `app/models/permissions.rb` with the following contents:

 ```
-class Ability < ActivePermission::Ability
+class Permissions < ActivePermission::Base
   def initialize(user = nil)
   end
 end